gopher-snakes-2013/DBC-Overflow/README.md

 - as a guest, I can submit a description of my link (read more)
 - as a guest, i can click on the links to see the description and comments
-- as a guest, I can comment on links
 - as a guest, I can up and down vote links
 - as a guest, I can up and down vote comments
 - as a guest, I can register